Albert0i/Veiltrace/README.md

   --prompt "Describe the image in 100 words"
 ```

 Got my point?
-Instead of creating vector embedding from images directly, we can extract text info from images, then search via text description.
-Or, further vectorize the on text description.
+Instead of creating vector embedding from images directly, we can extract text desctiption from images, then we can search via text description.
+Or, further vectorizing the text description.

 #### I.